 “Therefore whatsoever ye have spoken in darkness shall be heard in the light; and that which ye have spoken in the ear in closets shall be proclaimed upon the rooftops” (Holy Bible, Luke 12:3).

-And such socialist regimes always turn totalitarian.
+Socialist regimes always turn totalitarian.
 They have to in order to survive.
 Further in their endemic corruption they always end up cursing the poorest, the struggling masses, far more than their own controlling Elites.
-For proof look at what’s now happening in socialist Venezuela.
+For proof look at what’s happening in socialist Venezuela, or Cuba.
 Chaos, crime, death, destruction, and always among the poorest and most vulnerable.

 And they do it with a straight face.

-I’ve seen this on the Indian Reservations, in the U.S., where the Left, to further ensure its political power and control, perpetuates the Reservation system designed from the beginning of the Progressive Era to keep the American Indians, or so-called “Native Americans,” in perpetual dependence upon “Wash-in-doon,” upon the Nanny State, and in the process these wards of the state promise the American Left their political allegiance.
+I’ve seen this on the Indian Reservations, in the U.S., where the Left, to further ensure its political power and control, perpetuates the Reservation system designed from the beginning of the Progressive Era to keep the American Indians, or so-called “Native Americans,” in perpetual dependence upon “Wash-in-doon,” (in Navajo) upon the Nanny State.
+In the process these wards of the state promise the American Left their political allegiance.